-This section evaluates the identified Recycled Water options to determine whether they should be deferred due to one or more of the criteria below or if they are appropriate for further evaluation in more detail in the rough screening.
+This section evaluates the identified Recycled Water options to determine whether they should be deferred due to one or more of the criteria below or if they are appropriate for further evaluation in more detail in the next phase of work.
 This evaluation also identifies any potential fatal flaws with the options.